SurfaceJS/surface/packages/dependency-injection/readme.md

 // Register dependency using a key container.registerScoped(MyClass);

-// Inject dependecy using the constructor with annotated dependencies const scope = container.createScope();
+// Inject dependency using the constructor with annotated dependencies const scope = container.createScope();

 const a = scope.resolve(MyClass);